DevOps-MBSE/AaC/docs/docs/plugins/index.md

 ## AaC Core Plugins

 AaC core plugins are built and published by our team but are not part of the AaC distribution.
 We want AaC to be as useful as possible, but not bloated.
-As we extend the functionallity of AaC, expect to see more core plugins published.
+As we extend the functionality of AaC, expect to see more core plugins published.